Adrian Granados Ready To Return: Eyes John Molina, Ricky Burns

 By Kurt Freitag

-In a special feature bout, super lightweight Abel Ramos (16-1-2, 11 KOs) scored a fifth round knockout over previously undefeated Dario “Macizo” Ferman (13-1, 10 KOs).
+Super lightweight Abel Ramos (16-1-2, 11 KOs) scored a fifth round knockout over previously undefeated Dario “Macizo” Ferman (13-1, 10 KOs).
 Ramos controlled the first three rounds, knocking down Ferman in the third.
 The aggressive Ferman came out in round four swinging wildly, throwing off Ramos and winning the round.
 In the fifth round, Ramos hit Ferman with a combo to the body, knocking down Ferman for good.
 Time was 2:02.

 Ramos’ Journeyman management stablemates unbeaten Nathaniel Gallimore (13-0-1, 10 KOs) and super bantamweight Joshua Greer Jr.(8-1-1, 2 KOs) were also victorious.
 Gallimore won a unanimous decision over Hector Mercado (2-6, 0 KOs) who has never been stopped as a pro.
 Greer decisioned veteran Raymond Chacon (6-19, 0 KOs) in a very entertaining fight.